"Take nothing on its looks; take everything on evidence. There's no better rule.”

 We concluded that shocks received during training are not only unpleasant but also painful and frightening.
 Furthermore, we found that shocked dogs are more stressful on the training grounds than controls, but also in a park.
 This implies, that whenever the handler is around, the dog seems to expect an aversive event to occur.
 A second unwanted association might be that the dogs have learned to associate a specific command with getting a shock.
 Apart from the acute pain and fear, these expectations may influence the dog’s well being in the long term in a negative way.
 To counter misuse of the shock collar, it is proposed to ban its use for “sports”, but save it for therapeutic applications, such as for suppressing hunting and killing sheep.
 The effects we found occurred in spite of the fact that control dogs also underwent fairly harsh training regimes.
 Trainers and handlers should study learning theory far better and review the structure of the training in order to teach the let go command in an earlier phase and to reduce the number of mistakes.
 They should incorporate more rewards during exercises.
 Also, less temperamental and less forceful dogs should be bred.
 This also would decrease the chance that dogs make mistakes for which they could receive punishment.

-"Questionnaire survey on the use of different e-collar types in France in everyday life with a view to providing recommendations for possible future regulations"
+start of page"Questionnaire survey on the use of different e-collar types in France in everyday life with a view to providing recommendations for possible future regulations"

 Sylvia Masson, Isabelle Nigron, Emmanuel Gaultier, Journal of Veterinary Behaviour Volume 26 48-60, May 2018